clayc03/eli-king-fitness/README.md

 Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language such as HTML.

 Google fonts
-Google Fonts is a computer font and web font service owned by Google.
+Google Fonts is a computer font and web font service owned by Google (https://fonts.google.com/)

 GitHub
 A provider of Internet hosting for software development and version control using Git.